yaelamraou/Contextualized-ML-Workflow-Generation-CIKM2023/README.md

 ## Overview

 The code in this package constructs and executes the tool to use our approach.
-To reproduce scenarios depicted in the paper, guidelines are to find in the directory _reproduce_scenarios_.
+To illustrate the operating of our tool, guidelines are to find in the directory _reproduce_scenarios_.
 In this directory, there are three different files (one for each scenario).
 The replicator should expect the tool to run in less than 5 minutes if she has a working Docker setup.
 Each scenario can be replicated in less than 15 minutes.

 ## Data Availability and Provenance Statements